Hube2/contact-form-7-dynamic-select-extension/README.md

-Contact Form 7 - Dynamic Select Extension
+Dynamic Select for Contact Form 7
 ---------------------------------------

 Add dynamically generated select fields (Drop-down menus) to forms in Contact Form 7 using filters